BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 both parts should be treated as independent contracts.
 This means that the periodical

-Page 9/18

 --- Page 10 ---

-![This is the logo for the European Insurance and Occupational Pensions Authority (EIOPA).
-The logo features the acronym "eiopa" in a modern, stylized grey font next to a blue emblem.
-The emblem is a rounded diamond shape containing a circle of stars, similar to the flag of the European Union.
-The full name of the authority is written below the acronym.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 charges should be considered to be equivalent to premiums that should be projected only